-- 11. We believe in one God, who is Father, Son and Spirit.
+- 9. We believe in one God, who is Father, Son and Spirit.
 Our triune God alone is to be worshipped, in the way he requires.
 There is only one way of salvation, which comes through faith in the atoning work of Jesus Christ.
-The gospel calls us to turn from sin and abandon our idolatrous or syncretistic worship, and to worship the true God, through Jesus Christ, by the Holy Spirit. - 12.
-Church property must therefore not be used for the worship of other gods, or to profess and promote a different doctrine of salvation. - 13.
-The use of a church building by another Christian congregation for the purposes of worship is only allowed if "the profession of faith of the non-Anglican congregation is Bible-based" (section 5.6 of the Parish Administration Ordinance 2008).
-This "Bible-based" profession of faith must (at least) conform to the 4 core principles articulated in the statement of faith required of those who serve on the boards of our diocesan organisations - that is:

-- (a) The Christian faith as set forth in the Apostles' and Nicene Creeds; - (b) That God's word written, the canonical Scriptures of the Old and New Testaments, is the supreme authority in all matters of faith and conduct; - (c) That there is only one way to be reconciled to God which is through his Son, Jesus Christ, who died for our sins and was raised for our justification; and - (d) That we are justified before God by faith only. - 14.
-Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - (a) Use of church property for the promotion of non-Christian religions such as Hinduism, Buddhism and Islam, or for events the purpose of which is to attack, denigrate or undermine Christian beliefs: - (b) Use of church property by other (Christian) groups, whose basis of faith differs from the four principles articulated above; - (c) Use of church property for activities which promote a spirituality that is in conflict with true Christian Spirituality.
-For example, those yoga classes which go beyond mere "positional yoga" and involve spiritual practices such as meditative practices and chants derived from Hinduism.
+The gospel calls us to turn from sin and abandon our idolatrous or syncretistic worship, and to worship the true God, through Jesus Christ, by the Holy Spirit. - 10.
+Church property must therefore not be used for the worship of other gods, or to profess and promote a different doctrine of salvation. - The use of a church building by another Christian congregation for the purposes of worship is only 11. allowed if "the profession of faith of the non-Anglican congregation is Bible-based" (section 5.6 of the Parish Administration Ordinance 2008).
+This "Bible-based" profession of faith must (at least) conform to the 4 core principles articulated in the statement of faith required of those who serve on the boards of our diocesan organisations - that is: - (a) The Christian faith as set forth in the Apostles' and Nicene Creeds; - That God's word written, the canonical Scriptures of the Old and New Testaments, is the (b) supreme authority in all matters of faith and conduct; - That there is only one way to be reconciled to God which is through his Son, Jesus Christ, (c) who died for our sins and was raised for our justification; and - That we are justified before God by faith only. (d) - 12.
+Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - Use of church property for the promotion of non-Christian religions such as Hinduism, (a) Buddhism and Islam, or for events the purpose of which is to attack, denigrate or undermine Christian beliefs: - Use of church property by other (Christian) groups, whose basis of faith differs from the four (b) principles articulated above; - Use of church property for activities which promote a spirituality that is in conflict with true (c) Christian Spirituality.
+For example, yoga classes which go beyond mere "positional yoga" and involve spiritual practices such as meditative practices and chants derived from Hinduism, and smoking ceremonies, where the purpose is to cleanse a place from the residual spirits of those who have died.